OGRECave/ogre-assimp/Readme.md

 Basic useful feature list:

- * Allows you to import any model into Ogre without using any external tools.
+ * Allows you to import any model into Ogre using Assimp without using any external mesh conversion tools.
  * Imports textures.
  * Imports Skeletons if any.
  * Imports animations.